Arun-GH/myymotto-vehicle-manager/replit.md

 - Documents section now shows only "View | Upload" options, reducing visual clutter
 - Edit icon positioned before Delete icon in top-right corner for better user experience

+**July 22, 2025**: Enhanced Quick Actions with uniform sizing and professional compact design
+- Made all 5 Quick Actions buttons uniform in size with consistent min-height (68px) for professional alignment
+- Reduced icon container sizes from w-6 h-6 to w-5 h-5 with smaller icons (w-2.5 h-2.5) for better proportion
+- Decreased padding from p-2 to p-1.5 for more compact, space-efficient design
+- Standardized text size to text-[10px] across all Quick Action buttons for consistency
+- Maintained 3D effects and gradient backgrounds while improving visual uniformity
+- Enhanced mobile-friendly design with better spacing and professional appearance
+- All Quick Actions now have identical dimensions and styling for polished interface

 **July 22, 2025**: Optimized vehicle documents page for mobile with compact design and improved navigation
 - Made vehicle documents page mobile-friendly with compact header design (px-3 py-3, w-10 h-10 logo)
 - Reduced vehicle info card with smaller thumbnails (w-8 h-8) and compact layout with document count